NHSDigital/rap-community-of-practice/docs/implementing_RAP/git/intro-to-git.md

 This page is intended as a starting point for someone who is new to using git.
 It shows you the basic commands and the workflow to use git on your own.

-To use git as a team you should complete this section and the following section on [using git collaboratively][1].
+To use git as a team you should complete this section and the following section on [using Git collaboratively][1].

 ## What is version control?